tareq1988/wp-recaptcha-integration/readme.txt

 Tags: security, captcha, recaptcha, no captcha, login, signup, contact form 7, ninja forms, woocommerce Requires at least: 3.8
 Tested up to: 4.4
-Stable tag: 1.1.9
+Stable tag: 1.1.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-reCaptcha for login, signup, comment forms, Ninja Forms Contact Form 7 and woocommerce.
+reCaptcha for login, signup, comment forms, Ninja Forms and woocommerce.

 == Description ==

 Integrate reCaptcha in your blog.
 Supports no Captcha as well as old style recaptcha.
-Provides of the box integration for signup, login, comment forms, Ninja Forms and contact form 7 as well as a plugin API for your own integrations.
+Provides of the box integration for signup, login, comment formsand Ninja Forms as well as a plugin API for your own integrations.

 = Features: =
 - Secures login, signup und comments with a recaptcha.